TheDim0nu4/Recommendation-system-for-movies-using-clustering-and-NLP-approaches/README.md

 ## ✍️ Author

-This project was implemented in the autumn of 2025.
 The project was carried out by Dmytro Skrypchenko.